 Certificate IV in Design

-You will learn about design concepts, and how to select the right techniques and media outlets to communicate ideas.
+In our practical hands-on course you’ll learn to develop design concepts, and how to select the right techniques and media to communicate your ideas.
+You’ll learn theory, practical skills and practices to continue developing artistically and professionally.

-You will develop an understanding of graphic design techniques, colour application, typography and digital production.
-In addition, you will learn about design history, drawing, the design of 3D forms and visual effects are also covered.
+During our course, you’ll develop an understanding of graphic design techniques, colour application, typography and digital production.
+You’ll also learn about design history, drawing, visual effects techniques and the design of 3D forms.

 Your major studies will include: